Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (04/20/2022):*
+*Quote of the Day (04/21/2022):*

-_**Stop creating a life that you need a vacation from.
-Instead move to where you want to live, do what you want to do, start what you want to start and create the life you want today.
-This isn't rehearsal people.
-This is YOUR life.**_
+_**Limitations are like mirages created by your own mind.
+When you realise that limitation do not exist, those around you will also feel it and allow you inside their space.**_

-Dale Patridge
+Stephen Richards